 - Improve safety for pedestrians crossing MacArthur Boulevard

 - Reduce vehicle traffic speeds on MacArthur Boulevard closer to the posted speed limit

 - Prohibit the use of the center turn lane as a passing lane

 - “Right-size” the roadway between 76th Ave and 82nd Ave by reducing vehicle lanes to one in each direction (with a center turning lane)

 - Leave the street better than we found it as part of a planned Measure KK-funded paving project

 Additionally, OakDOT received a Highway Safety Improvement Program (HSIP) Grant to widen the sidewalks at key intersections with a record of collisions and safety issues (shown in blue on map at left).
 This project will also install a Flashing Pedestrian Beacon at the intersection of Parker and MacArthur to improve safety at this school crosswalk.
-The HSIP-funded crossing improvements are planned for implementation in 2022/2023.
+The HSIP-funded crossing improvements are planned for implementation in Fall 2022.